Neurogma/awesome-closed-loop-neurotech/CRITERIA.md

 **Papers.** Only included if (a) they introduce a resource/method genuinely new to the field, and (b) they link a code repository.
 Prefer linking the code repo directly, with the paper as context.

-**Datasets.** Must be openly downloadable (no gated access beyond standard data-use agreements) and, ideally, BIDS- or NWB-formatted (see [`docs/data/README.md`](data/README.md) for which standard fits which modality).
-Prefer meta-lists over cataloguing individual datasets, unless a dataset is a de facto closed-loop benchmark (e.g., LINK for cross-session stability).
+**Datasets.** Must be publicly accessible for download without a commercial sales process or individually negotiated access.
+Standard registration, attribution requirements, or research data-use agreements are acceptable when they are clearly documented and do not make access effectively unavailable to ordinary researchers.
+Ideally, datasets are BIDS- or NWB-formatted (see [`docs/data/README.md`](data/README.md) for which standard fits which modality).
+Prefer meta-lists over cataloguing individual datasets, unless a dataset is a de facto closed-loop benchmark.

 **Commercial products/companies.** Allowed only if there's public technical documentation (an SDK, an API reference, a whitepaper with real specs) sufficient for an engineer to evaluate feasibility without contacting sales.
 No product pages with marketing copy only.